8bitfred/retro-fred-scratch/README.md

 Graphics and sound effects from the original game are copyright to the original authors of Fred.

+See the project's scratch page at https://scratch.mit.edu/projects/1053158449.
 Visit https://www.8bitfred.com for more information.

 ## The game